QR Code Guide — 3 Steps

 Troubleshooting: why codes fail

-Google Lens is the universal fix
+Google Lens is the universal fallback

 Creating a QR code is just as easy